rdestaci/rdestaci/README.md

 ---
 ### About Me

 I am from San Diego, California, born and raised in Chula Vista.
 I have a B.S. in Cognitive Science (with specialization in Language and Culture) and a B.A. in Linguistics (with specialization in Cognition and Language).
-In my free time I enjoy watching baseball, baking bread, and watching live jazz.
+In my free time I enjoy junk journaling, baking bread, and watching live jazz.

 ---
 ### I am currently working on...